harvard-dce/mh-opsworks/README.md

     # This also pushes relevant changes to the active cluster, layers and app in AWS -
     # for instance the revisions used for the custom chef repo and/or the application.
     # This is recommended way to edit your cluster config.
+    # DO NOT EDIT YOUR STACK NAME.
+IT WILL CAUSE MANY, MANY PROBLEMS.
     ./bin/rake cluster:edit

     # See info about the currently active cluster